Amicabl/cse15l-lab-reports/lab2/lab2report.md

 The query is broken by `=` into three parts. `parameters` will be different depending on the query.

 `user`: `"Amicable"`\
-The `user` is extracted from the array `parameters` meaning that will be different for each request.
+The `user` is extracted from the array `parameters`, which can change for each request.

 `temp`: `"Hey&user"`\
 The middle part of `parameters` is stored in `temp`.